bryson1221/bryson1221.github.io/_posts/proj2.md

 In this part of the project, I am improving a piece of software, namely my ePortfolio,  as well as expanding the complexity from the base themes that were offered.
 These are the course objectives I planned to meet for the Software Design and Engineering portion of the project and I am happy with the work I’ve done so far.

-Here is a link to the GitHub Repository for this project: https://github.com/MegAlgarin/megalgarin.github.io
+Here is a link to the GitHub Repository for this project: [Enhancement One](https://github.com/MegAlgarin/megalgarin.github.io)